 After this, present your personal requests to Allah, pouring out your heart with sincerity and trust, whether seeking guidance, forgiveness, or help with specific needs.
 Raise your hands firmly and high, symbolising dependence on Him, and ask with full tawakkul (reliance on Allah), believing with certainty that He alone has the power to grant your wishes in the best way.

-Ramadan is a month of mercy, and one of the most heartfelt supplications we can make is the dua for forgiveness.
-Allah is Al-Ghaffar, the Most Forgiving, and this blessed time provides the chance to repent for our past mistakes sincerely.
+Ramadan is a month of mercy.
+One of the most incredible supplications we can make in the month of Ramadan is the dua for forgiveness.
+Allah is Al-Ghaffar, the Most Forgiving, and this blessed month provides the chance to repent for all our past mistakes.
+The best dua to recite for forgiveness is:

 "O Allah, You are the Most Forgiving and You love to forgive, so forgive me."

-"O Allah, I fasted for You, and I believe in You, and I break my fast with Your sustenance."
+Translation: “O Allah, I fasted for You, and I believe in You, and I put my trust in You, and with Your sustenance, I break my fast.”

 Ramadan teaches us to seek Allah's mercy and guidance in every aspect of our lives.
 A heartfelt dua for mercy and guidance can illuminate our path and ensure we remain steadfast in our faith.